 Are you planning on washing that raw turkey before roasting it?
 You might want to think again.
-According to food safety experts at the USDA, there's only one time you should wash a raw turkey.
+According to a recent study by the food safety experts at the USDA, washing or rinsing raw turkey can put you at risk of foodborne illness.
+There's only one time you should wash a raw turkey.
 And that's after you've brined the bird.

 In fact, this advice holds true for most raw meats and poultry.
 Research shows that when you rinse raw meat and poultry, you're not simply washing bacteria safely down the drain, you're actually spreading bacteria around the kitchen.